jsdclxvi/Reforestation/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## Did you hear about the campsite that got visited by Bigfoot?
+It got in tents.